SplineSketch: Even More Accurate Quantiles with Error Guarantees: Analysis of Uniform Error Guarantees

 \subsection{Existence of Joinable Pair of Buckets}

 In describing the consolidate subroutine (Sec.~3.1), we assumed that there is always a pair of buckets that we can join if a bucket counter exceeds the bound~(1) or if there is a new minimum or maximum in the buffer.
+Now we show that it holds in the general mergeability setting, thus generalizing Lemma~\ref{lem:existsBucketToMergeStreaming} from the streaming setting.

+Note that we need the same assumption on the buffer when the number of items summarized by the sketch is $n \ll k^2$; namely that the buffer is incorporated into buckets in batches of size at most $(C_b / 2) \cdot n / k$.

-Now we show that it holds. \begin{lemma} For any node $t$ of the merge tree $T_0$, the SplineSketch represented by $t$ contains a joinable pair of adjacent buckets, according to Definition~1. \end{lemma}
+\begin{lemma} For any $j$-node $t$ of the merge tree $T_0$ with $j > 0$ (i.e., containing buckets), the sketch represented by $t$ contains a joinable pair of adjacent buckets, according to Definition~\ref{def:joinableBuckets}. \end{lemma}

-\begin{proof} Note that a pair of adjacent buckets is not joinable for one of two reasons: (1) due to bucket bounds, namely that the resulting bucket would have counter exceeding $0.75\cdot C_b \cdot n/k$ or (2) due to protected thresholds.
-Let $n_t$ be the number of leaves in the subtree of $t$, i.e., the number of data items summarized by the sketch in $t$.
+\begin{proof} The proof is similar to the streaming setting (Lemma~\ref{lem:existsBucketToMergeStreaming}), only using the merge tree instead of time.
+Suppose for a contradiction that there is no joinable pair in the sketch represented by a node $t$ of the merge tree $T_0$.
+Note that a pair of adjacent buckets is not joinable for one of two reasons: (1) due to bucket bounds, namely that the resulting bucket would have counter exceeding $0.75\cdot C_b \cdot n_t/k$ or (2) due to protected thresholds.
 Observe that there are at most $2n_t / (0.75\cdot C_b \cdot n_t/k) = \frac83 k / C_b \le k/6$ pairs of buckets satisfying case (1), where we use $C_b \ge 16$.
 Thus, the main part of the proof is bounding the number of protected thresholds.

-Let $j$ be the label of node $t$.
 By \Cref{obs:jNodesFormPath}, $j$-nodes in the subtree of $t$ form a path $P_j$.
 If the sketches represented by nodes on $P_j$ all have at least $k/3 + 2$ joinable pairs of buckets, then the lemma holds.
 Consider the highest node $t'$ on the path $P_j$ such that the sketch represented by $t'$ has at least $k/3 + 2$ joinable pairs of buckets; we have that $t' \neq t$, i.e., $t'$ is below $t$, otherwise the lemma holds.
-Note that the sketch of the lowest node $u$ on $P_j$ has at most $k - 1 - k/6$ pairs that cannot be joined as there are no protected buckets, thus $t'$ is well-defined since $k - 1 - k/6 \ge k/3 + 2$ by $k\ge 6$.
+Note that the sketch of the lowest node $u$ on $P_j$ has at least $k - 1 - k/6$ joinable pairs as there are no protected thresholds (the merge operation still resets the protection bitvector when the epoch changes and taking the union of buckets does not introduce new protected thresholds).
+It follows that $t'$ is well-defined since $k - 1 - k/6 \ge k/3 + 2$ by $k\ge 6$.

 Let $P'_j$ be the subpath of $P_j$ consisting of nodes above $t'$.
 By the definition of $t'$, all of them have less than $k/3 + 2$ joinable pairs of buckets.
 Thus, the algorithm does not perform splits on sketches on $P'_j$ due to the heuristic error, that is, it only splits due to exceeding the bucket bound.